kasem-sm/SlimeKT/README.md

 ## Introduction

-Robust Article sharing platform where you can personalize, subscribe to your favourite topics, get daily-read reminder, explore new authors and share your articles.
+Robust Article sharing platform where you can _**personalize, subscribe to your favourite topics, get daily-read reminder, explore new authors and share your articles**_.
 It uses the most cutting edge technology in the frontend and backend part such as <b>Ktor, MongoDB and Jetpack Compose.</b>

 ## Documentation